MicroEJ/docs/SDK6UserGuide/moduleNatures.rst

 - The extracted VEE Port folder
 - The project classpath which contains the MicroEJ dependent application classes and resources
-- The Full Qualified Name of the Application main class
+- The Full Qualified Name of the Application main class or Feature class
 - The folder containing the application configuration (``configuration``)
 - The System properties
 - The debug mode